MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-retail-analysis.md

 If you want to get and use the Excel file in the Power BI service, follow these steps:

 1. Download the sample from [Power BI Desktop samples](https://github.com/microsoft/powerbi-desktop-samples/tree/main/powerbi-service-samples).
-The file is called *IT Spend Analysis Sample-no-PV.xlsx*.
+The file is called *Retail Analysis Sample-no-PV.xlsx*.

 1. Open the file in Excel and then select **File** > **Publish** > **Publish to Power BI**.